ARCHITECT ELEMENT Tags

 ELEMENT_Trim

-The Trim layer holds geometry that represents decorative trim pieces—for instance, baseboard, fascia boards, window trim, and crown molding.
+The Trim tag is assigned to the group that holds geometry that represents decorative trim pieces—for instance, baseboard, fascia boards, window trim, and crown molding.
 Exterior trim and gutters can also be placed within this group.

 ELEMENT_Vegetation